Difference Between General Journal vs General Ledger

 Key Differences Between General Journal vs General Ledger

-Both General Journal vs General Ledger are popular choices in the market; let us discuss some of the major Difference Between General Journal vs General Ledger:
+Both General Journal vs General Ledger are popular choices in the market; let us discuss some of the major differences between General Journal vs General Ledger:

-- The General Journal is a book in which all the financial transactions will be recorded for the very 1st time and when these financial transactions are recorded or say are entered in the general journal, then they will be posted into individual accounts which we called as General Ledger.
+- The General Journal records all the financial transactions for the very first time.
+When these financial transactions are recorded or entered in the general journal, they will be posted into individual accounts, which we call General Ledger.

 - In the general journal, narration should be written to support that journal entry and provide its justification for posting it.
-On another hand, in the general ledger, there is no specific requirement for writing any narration.
+On the other hand, in the general ledger, there is no specific requirement for writing any narration.

-- The general Journal as stated earlier is a subsidiary book, whereas the general Ledger on other hand is a principal book.
+- The General Journal, as stated earlier, is a subsidiary book, whereas the General Ledger, on the other hand, is a principal book.

 - In the general journal, financial transactions must be recorded sequentially.
-To the contrary, in the general ledger, the financial transactions are to be recorded based on those accounts.
+On the contrary, in the general ledger, the financial transactions will be recorded based on those accounts.

-- Credit and Debit are the columns in the general journal, but on the flip side, the general ledger, they are the two opposite sides.
+- Credit and Debit are the columns in the general journal, but on the flip side, in the general ledger are two opposite sides.

-- In the general journal, financial transactions must be recorded in chronological order, whereas in the general ledger, these financial transactions must have to be recorded in an analytical order.
+- In the general journal, financial transactions must be recorded chronologically, whereas, in the general ledger, these financial transactions must be recorded in an analytical order.

 Journal vs General Ledger Comparison Table